HeyJiqingCode/AzureAIContentSafetyContainer-DifyPlugin/README.md

 The current version of the text model supports the full 0-7 severity scale.
 The classifier detects among all severities along this scale.
 If the user specifies, it can return severities in the trimmed scale of 0, 2, 4, and 6; each two adjacent levels are mapped to a single level.

-### Azure Content Safety Containers
+### Azure AI Content Safety Containers
-Containers let you use a subset of the Azure Content Safety features in your own environment.
+Containers let you use a subset of the Azure AI Content Safety features in your own environment.
 With content safety containers, you can build a content safety application architecture optimized for both robust cloud capabilities and edge locality.
 Containers help you meet specific security and data governance requirements.

-### Dify Plugin for Azure Content Safety Containers
+### Dify Plugin for Azure AI Content Safety Containers

-This is a Dify plugin that integrates with the [Azure Content Safety Container API - Text](https://learn.microsoft.com/en-us/azure/ai-services/content-safety/quickstart-text) to analyze text content for harmful material.
+This is a Dify plugin that integrates with the [Azure AI Content Safety Container API - Text](https://learn.microsoft.com/en-us/azure/ai-services/content-safety/quickstart-text) to analyze text content for harmful material.
 The plugin can detect various types of harmful content including hate speech, violence, sexual content, and self-harm.

 ### Features